koto-lang/koto.dev/website/content/docs/0.15/language/_index.md

 {% end %}
 #### `Iterable`

-The `Iterable` type is useful when any iterable value can be accepted.
+The `Iterable` type hint is useful when any iterable value can be accepted.

 ````koto
 let a: Iterable, b: Iterable = [1, 2], 3..=5